Hudson Place Residences: Pricing & Financing 2026 | Nexus

 Showflat preview traffic of 3,500+ over the long weekend — the strongest launch-weekend density for a single-tower private project in 2026.

-One-north is the only Singapore precinct with three live employment clusters at scale: Biopolis (biomedical), Fusionopolis (info-comms, deep tech, A*STAR) and Mediapolis (creative industries).
-The URA Master Plan earmarks the district for further mixed-use intensification, and the JTC-led ecosystem already employs an estimated 60,000+ knowledge workers within a 1.5km radius.
+One-north is the only part of Singapore with three working employment hubs at scale: Biopolis (biomedical), Fusionopolis (info-comms and deep tech, A*STAR) and Mediapolis (creative).
+The URA Master Plan has the district down for more mixed-use density, and the JTC ecosystem already has an estimated 60,000-plus knowledge workers within 1.5km.

-Demand-side, the URA Q1 2026 release shows new private sales running at multi-quarter highs while resale price growth has cooled.
-Buyers who hesitated on resale upgrades through 2025 are converging on launch supply — and a 327-unit tower in a thin-supply district absorbs that demand quickly.
+On demand, the URA Q1 2026 figures show new-launch sales at multi-quarter highs while resale growth has cooled.
+Buyers who held off on resale upgrades through 2025 are moving onto new launches, and a 327-unit tower in a thin-supply pocket soaks that up fast.

 Unit TypeSizeIndicative Frompsf